 Higher Rankings for Long-Tail Keywords

-Long-tail keywords are most organizations best path towards search engine success.
-Unless you’re one of the largest and most well-established organizations in your field, then you are going to struggle ranking well on short, basic keyword terms.
+Long-tail keywords are most organizations’ best path toward search engine success.
+Unless you’re one of the largest and most well-established organizations in your field, you will struggle to rank well on short, basic keyword terms.
 Fortunately, half of all searches are four words or longer.
 These long-tail keywords are better targets for smaller organizations hoping to improve their SEO rankings.

 Blog posts are natural homes for long-tail keywords.
-As you write in an in-depth way about your industry, you end up including those keywords organically as part of the process - as opposed to jamming the keywords into existing content.
-This pleases both the SEO powers-that-be and your readers.
+As you write in-depth about your industry, you end up including those keywords organically as part of the process – instead of jamming the keywords into existing content.
+This pleases both the SEO powers that be and your readers.